top of page

 Waikoko Hairpin Turn Emergency Stabilization Project (Lumahai)

-• Phase 1 – slope stabilization: nearly complete.
-Shotcrete wall almost pau then final pour to be textured and colored.
+• Phase 1 – Shotcrete wall almost pau.
+Final pour will be the sculpted and textured, colored finish.
+Jan 2026.

 • Phase 2 – Parking lot area: slight adjustment of wall alignment.